itsfarhankhan28/itsfarhankhan28/README.md

 #### Hello there :wave: My name is Farhan Khan .
 Aiming to be a Full stack web developer :man_technologist: .
 I am currently pursuing my degree in Information Technology and have a passion for all things web development.
 I have experience working with HTML, CSS, JavaScript, and several web development frameworks such as React and Angular.

+#### :zap:  I am constantly looking to learn new technologies and improve my existing skillset.

 #### :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](your-linkedin-url)